shanahdt/MUSI3030/_sources/syllabus.txt

 ======================

-You’ll pair up with another student to orally present your Listening Comparison on a Thursday during the semester.
+You’ll pair up with another student to orally present your Listening Comparison at some point during the semester.
 Since you'll be presenting together, you may submit either one written comparison for the two of you or two separate comparisons.
 We will be assigning days to presenters on the second day of class